ChronoSheets/ChronoSheets-Ruby-Client/docs/FleetApi.md

 begin
-  #Get a collection of vehicles that are under your organisation
+  #Get a collection of vehicles that are under your organisation.
+Does not require any special permission.
   result = api_instance.fleet_get_vehicles(include_deleted, x_chronosheets_auth)
   p result
 rescue SwaggerClient::ApiError => e